Key facts

 Summary

-There are few places to rival Alpe-d’Huez for extent and variety of terrain – in good wintery conditions it’s one of our favourites.
+There are few single resorts to rival Alpe-d’Huez for extent and variety of terrain – in wintery conditions it’s one of our favourites.
 But as the season progresses the effects of the strong southern sun become more and more of a problem.

 Map unavailable.